 Pressure Vs. Balance In The Snatch, Clean & Jerk

-Don’t make the mistake of believing having pressure on the balls of the foot during a lift means your balance has shifted forward over the foot.
+Don’t make the classic mistake of believing having pressure on the balls of the feet during a lift means your balance has shifted forward.

 If we’re standing still, our line of gravity and the center of pressure have to be aligned—otherwise we’d fall over.

 If this is confusing, here’s a simple demonstration.
-Stand still, then rise to the balls of your feet and balance.
-Your entire body has to move forward over the balls of the foot to remain balanced.
+Stand still, then rise to the balls of your feet and hold the position.
+Your entire body has to move forward over the balls of the feet to remain balanced.

 Now jump backward from a standing position.
 Notice that you rose to the balls of the feet as part of the effort to jump, but that your body still moved backward because you actively shifted the center of mass in that direction.

-This shows that the center of pressure and line of gravity can diverge with movement of adequate speed.
+This is just an easy way to show that the center of pressure and line of gravity can diverge with movement of adequate speed.

-When extending in the snatch, clean or jerk, understand that the pressure will move forward to the balls of the foot naturally as the legs drive against the floor—all you need to do is preserve the proper balance with correct movement and positions.
+When extending in the snatch, clean or jerk, understand that of course the pressure will move forward to the balls of the feet as the heels rise as a product of leg drive—all you need to do is preserve the proper balance with correct movement and positions.